Dorothy Macardle: The Irish Republic (1937)

 In 1937, Macardle wrote and published the work by which she is best known for; "The Irish Republic", an in-depth account of the history of Ireland between 1919 until 1923.
 Because of the book, political opponents and some modern historians consider Macardle to have been a hagiographer towards de Valera's political views.
 In 1939 she admitted: "I am a propagandist, unrepentant and unashamed".
 Overall, however, the book was well-received, with reviews ranging from "glowing" to measured praise.
 Macardle was widely praised for her research, thorough documentation, range of sources and narration of dramatic events, alongside reservations about the book's political slant.
 The book was reprinted several times, most recently in 2005. Éamon de Valera considered The Irish Republic the only authoritative account of the period from 1916 to 1926, and the book was widely used by de Valera and Fianna Fáil over the years and indeed by history and political students.
 Macardle spent seven years writing the book in a cottage in Delgany in Wicklow and it is a day-by-day account of the history of the events in Ireland from 1919 to 1923 recorded in painstaking detail together with voluminous source material.

 Critic and Anti-fascist

+Macardle supported the Spanish Republican cause during the Spanish Civil War and was involved with the Spanish Aid Committee in Ireland, which held meetings at the Court Laundry on Harcourt Street in Dublin.
+The committee was chaired by Hanna Sheehy-Skeffington and included other prominent supporters of the Spanish Republic, including Nora Connolly-O'Brien.